Disease Guide ·Obesity ·2026

 Where Insurance Helps

-If your overweight dog develops diabetes ($2,000-$5,000/year), cruciate ligament tears ($3,000-$6,000 surgery), or heart disease, insurance can save thousands.
-These conditions are expensive to treat and often require long-term management.
-The key is having coverage before these secondary conditions develop.
+If your dog develops diabetes ($2,000-$5,000/year), cruciate ligament tears ($3,000-$6,000), or heart disease, insurance saves thousands.
+Have coverage before these secondary conditions develop.

 Red flag · Routine exclusion